MotazAbuElnasr/pinterest/README.md

 * Clone the repo
 * Import data.json using :
     mongoimport data.json -d fixedTask -c posts --jsonArray
+* Add your ES credintials and uncomment the sync with mongodb at /models/Post
 * npm install
 * npm run client-install